Themistoklis/btree/README.md

 #### Make a structure into a tree node

-It is as simple as adding a define at the begining of your structure:
+It is as simple as adding a define at the beginning of your structure:

 ```c
 struct user {